OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlInstancerGeometry.md

         default: True

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Use the geometry attributes of the reference (prototype) instead of the ones on the InstanceGeometry.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Use the geometry attributes of the reference (prototype) instead of the ones on the InstanceGeometry.
 Currently only works for shadow_ray_epsilon</p>

     <h3>use_reference_xforms</h3>